oliveirawand/marsrover_ruby/README.md

 First you need to put a file text inside the ioFiles directory.
 The file must follow the format described on the marsrover problem.

-After executeing the marsrover.rb file, the application will ask the name of the file that you wanto it to be processed.
-The file MUST be a .txt file and be inside the "io" directory.
+After executing the marsrover.rb file, the application will ask the name of the file that you wanto it to be processed.
+The file MUST be a .txt file and be inside the "ioFiles" directory.
 If the file is a valid one, just watch the magic happen.
-When finished, a file named by your input file plus "OUTPUT.txt" will be written inside "io" directory.
+When finished, a file named by your input file plus "OUTPUT.txt" will be written inside "ioFiles" directory.